k-rns/2020-05-22-WHOI-online/index.md

 <h2 id="setup">Setup</h2>
 <p>
   To participate in this workshop, you will need access to a spreadsheet program (Excel, LibreOffice,...), Python and Jupyter notebooks.
-In addition you will need an up-to-data web browser.
+In addition you will need an up-to-date web browser.
 Set-up instructions for your software can be found <a href="https://datacarpentry.org/ecology-workshop/setup-python-workshop.html">here</a> (Instructions from Data Carpentry Ecology workshops-with Python) .
 From these instructions install:
   <ul>
     <li>A spreadscheet program (Excel is fine, or you can install the open source software LibreOffice)</li>
     <li>Python and Jupyter notebooks</li>